Hydrodynamic Enhancement of $p$-atic Defect Dynamics

-To demonstrate the latter statement we show in Fig.~\ref{fig:3} the power $\mathcal{P} =\int {\rm d}A\,[\nabla\cdot\bm{\sigma}]\cdot\bm{v}$ delivered by each and every contribution to the total stres, before, during and after an annihilation event~\cite{carenza2020_bif,carenza2020}.
-Data are generated by a numerical integration of Eqs.~\eqref{eq:hydrodynamics} on a square domain with periodic boundary and whose initial configuration consists of a neutral pair of elementary $p-$atic defects~\cite{SI}.
-As evident from our numerical data, for all $p$ values the annihilation dynamics is dominated by the antisymmetric part of the stress tensor (yellow tones).
-This converts the energy stored in the distorted configuration of the $p-$atic director into kinetic energy, which is in turn dissipated by viscous stresses (red tones).
-By contrast the stresses originating from flow alignment, which source the propulsion of isolated defects, contributes to the annihilation dynamics only for $p=2$ $-$ i.e. when the second and third terms in Eq.~\eqref{eq:stress_d} have the same differential order $-$ and only in close proximity of annihilation (Fig.~\ref{fig:3} inset).
+To demonstrate this, we meticulously analyze the power $\mathcal{P} =\int {\rm d}A\,[\nabla\cdot\bm{\sigma}]\cdot\bm{v}$ delivered by each and every contribution to the total stress, before, during, and after, an annihilation event (Fig.~\ref{fig:3})~\cite{carenza2020_bif,carenza2020}.
+Data is generated by numerical integration of Eqs.~\eqref{eq:hydrodynamics} on a periodic square domain, with initial configuration consisting of a neutral pair of elementary $p-$atic defects~\cite{SI,Carenza2019}.
+Our analysis reveals that for all $p$ values, the annihilation dynamics is dominated by the antisymmetric part of the stress tensor (yellow tones).
+This converts the energy stored in the distorted configuration of the $p-$atic director into kinetic energy, which is in turn dissipated by viscous stresses (magenta tones).
+By contrast, stresses originating from flow alignment, sourcing the propulsion of isolated defects, contribute to the annihilation dynamics only for $p=2$ (Fig.~\ref{fig:3} inset), i.e. when the second and third terms in Eq.~\eqref{eq:stress_d} have the same differential order.